Death toll from Indian floods reaches 147, hundreds of thousands evacuated

-NEW DELHI/BENGALURU (Reuters) - The death toll from floods in Karnataka, Kerala and Maharashtra rose to 147, state authorities said on Sunday, as rescue teams raced to evacuate people and waters submerged parts of a world heritage site.
+NEW DELHI/BENGALURU (Reuters) - The death toll from floods in the Indian states of Karnataka, Kerala and Maharashtra rose to 147, state authorities said on Sunday, as rescue teams raced to evacuate people and waters submerged parts of a world heritage site.

 Heavy rain and landslides forced hundreds of thousands of people to take shelter in relief camps, while train services were cancelled in several flood-hit areas.

-In Kerala, at least 57 people were killed in rain-related incidents while over 165,000 people were in relief camps in the state, state authorities said on Sunday.
+In the southern state of Kerala, at least 57 people were killed in rain-related incidents while over 165,000 people were in relief camps in the state, state authorities said on Sunday.

 “Several houses are still covered under 10-12 feet deep mud.
 This is hampering rescue work,” state chief minister Pinarayi Vijayan said.